code-lab-org/nost-tools/docs/source/learning_resources/tutorial/tutorial.rst

 * scoreboard.html - The aforementioned **Scoreboard** gives a view of what's happening during a test run.
 * main_manager.py - The NOS-T **Manager** app orchestrates each test run by starting the other apps at the same time, maintaining a consistent time throughout, and shutting down the apps at the end.

-You **must** start the main_manager.py application last, otherwise it does not matter in which order you start the other applications.
+You **must** run the main_manager.py application last, otherwise it does not matter in which order you start the other applications.
 All of the .py applications will give an output that they are waiting for the test case to start up.